microcks/microcks.io/content/documentation/guides/avro-messaging.md

 ![Avro Kafka Test Failure](/images/avro-kafka-test-failure.png)

 🎉 We can see that there's now a failure and that's perfect!
 What does that mean?
-It means that when a schema that when your application is using a different and incompatible schemas from those in the AsyncAPI contract, Microcks raises an error and spot the breaking change!
-The `fullName` required property was expected as stated in the AsyncAPI file but cannot be found in incoming message... thus your tested application producing message is sending garbage indeed ;-)
+It means that when your application is using a different and incompatible schema from the one in the AsyncAPI contract, Microcks raises an error and spot the breaking change!
+The `fullName` required property was expected as stated in the AsyncAPI file but cannot be found in incoming message... thus your tested application producing message is sending garbage indeed 😉

 ### Without Schema Registry